-State and local government pension plans are typically underfunded, cutting back on benefits and raising employee contributions.
-In the private sector, only 16 percent of Fortune 500 companies offered any type of defined benefit (DB) plan to newly hired employees in 2017.
-That's down from 59 percent of the same employers in 1998.
-Furthermore, due to the availability of new health insurance plans on the health care market exchanges for Medicare-eligible retirees, the percentage of large employers (200+ workers) that offered retiree health coverage was 18 percent in 2018, a decrease of 28 percent from the previous year and down more than 70 percent since 1988.
+State and local government pension plans face unfunded liabilities that persistently exceed \$1 trillion.
+In the private sector, only 15% of private industry workers had access to a defined benefit retirement plan from their employer in 2022.

+Furthermore, due to the availability of new health insurance plans on the health care market exchanges for Medicare-eligible retirees, the percentage of large employers (200+ workers) that offered retiree health coverage was 24% in 2024.3